Estimating the Personality of White-Box Language Models: Experiments

-\item \textsc{English Wikipedia} contains cleaned articles that are built from the Wikipedia dump and used to train XLNET and GPT-3.
-However, the exact versions of the dataset used to develop those models are publicly unknown.
-We obtain a version of this data that was available on May 1st, 2020.
+\item \textsc{English Wikipedia} contains cleaned articles that are built from Wikipedia content and used to train XLNet and GPT-3.
+However, the exact versions of the dataset used to develop those models are publicly undisclosed.
+We obtained a version of this data that was available on May $1^{st}, 2020$.

-\item \textsc{Wikitext103}~\citep{merity2016wikitext} contains more than 100 million tokens retrieved from the arrangement of (verified) good and featured articles on Wikipedia and is used to train TransformerXL.

 \item \textsc{WebText Test Set}~\citep{gokaslan2019openwebtext} is provided by the firm OpenAI.
 The training dataset was used to train GPT-2 and has not been publicly released.
 Hence, we use the test set for our experiments.